wengzf20/detonation_demos/README.md

 ## reference
-- Taileb, S., Melguizo-Gavilanes, J., Chinnayya, A., 2020.
-Influence of the chemical modeling on the quenching limits of gaseous detonation waves confined by an inert layer.
-Combustion and Flame 218, 247–259. https://doi.org/10.1016/j.combustflame.2020.04.018
+- Taileb, S., Melguizo-Gavilanes, J., Chinnayya, A., 2021.
+The influence of the equation of state on the cellular structure of gaseous detonations.
+Physics of Fluids 33, 036105 (2021). https://doi.org/10.1063/5.0040723